vmware-archive/clarity/_documentation/forms.md

 ### Focus and Navigation

 Provide auto focus in the first field by default.
-Users can then navigate through elements in the form in a logical sequence.
+Users can then navigate through the form in a logical sequence.